-Technical description: The formula will only be validated if stated concepts are non-dimensional or used in combination with an axis defined in the IFRS Taxonomy schema.
+Technical description: The formula will only be validated if stated concepts are nondimensional or used in combination with an axis defined in the IFRS Taxonomy schema.
 Certain primary item and member combinations are excluded from this test, which can be found in the 'pos' / 'neg' variables.
 Complementary filters state that this particular primary item or member combination is excluded from the validation.
 The extensive use of preconditions has been avoided wherever possible to maintain performance, and an equivalent complementary filter has been used.
+Please note that, for the Group 1 negative fact validations (for_ifrs-neg1_YYYY-MM-DD.xml linkbase), the logical 'OR' filter contains multiple explicit dimension filters.